Documentation

 When working with image segmentation datasets, you'll probably want to visualize the image and label at this point.
 The segments.utils module offers some helper functions for that:

 The Python SDK offers many more functions besides the ones that were shown here.
-Have a look at the reference for the full list.
+Have a look at the for the full list.